OSINT & CAI Procurement for Federal Buyers

 What is commercially available information (CAI) in the federal context?

-CAI is data sold by commercial providers that the government procures under a standard contract, rather than collecting through intelligence authorities.
-The ODNI framework on IC use of CAI defines the category and sets the use boundaries.
+CAI is data sold by commercial providers that the government procures under standard contract, rather than collecting through intelligence authorities.
+The ODNI framework defines the category and use boundaries.
 Typical CAI includes mobility data, device-level ad-tech signals, web behavioral data, and transaction data.
+Treat each feed as a separate legal and technical decision even when one vendor sells multiple products.

 Do federal buyers need FedRAMP-authorized delivery?

-For most IC and DoD workloads, yes — FedRAMP Moderate is the practical floor, with FedRAMP High or agency-specific accreditation required for classified or high-sensitivity missions.
-Standard commercial APIs without FedRAMP authorization cannot be used for the sensitive side of the mission.
+For most IC and DoD workloads, yes — FedRAMP Moderate is the practical floor, with FedRAMP High or agency-specific accreditation for higher-sensitivity missions.
+Standard commercial APIs without authorization usually cannot support the sensitive side of the mission.
+Document the accreditation level in the contract performance standards.

 What's the difference between OSINT and CAI?

-OSINT (open-source intelligence) covers publicly available information that any researcher could collect — news, public social media posts, court records.
-CAI is commercially sold data that requires a procurement contract — device location feeds, ad-tech exposure data, transaction panels.
-The ODNI framework treats them together because the analytical workflows are similar, but the compliance envelope for CAI is stricter because of the consent-chain requirements.
+OSINT covers publicly available information any researcher could collect — news, public social posts, court records.
+CAI is commercially sold data requiring procurement — device location feeds, ad-tech exposure data, transaction panels.
+The ODNI framework treats them together analytically but CAI carries stricter consent-chain requirements.
+Training materials should keep the definitions separate to avoid analyst confusion.

 How should a federal buyer evaluate a CAI vendor's privacy posture?

-Ask for written consent-chain documentation, a data provenance statement suitable for legal review, and evidence of civil-liberties review aligned to the ODNI framework and EO 14086.
-The vendor should be able to answer: where does consent originate, how does it flow to the delivered data, and what happens if a source provider revokes consent mid-contract?
+Request written consent-chain documentation, a provenance statement suitable for legal review, and evidence of civil-liberties review aligned to the ODNI framework and EO 14086.
+The vendor should explain consent origin, flow to delivered data, and mid-contract revocation handling.
+Ask for examples dated within the last twelve months.